Adrián Arguedas

 Lives and works in Heredia, Costa Rica

 Adrián Arguedas is a practitioner of traditional Costa Rican artistic methods encompassing woodcut, engraving, watercolour, and oil painting, as well as installation and sculpture.
-Arguedas crafts theatrical realms that manifest his ideas on religion, politics, ethics, and his personal interpretation of Costa Rican existence.
+Arguedas presents theatrical worlds that manifest his ideas on religion, politics, ethics, and his personal interpretation of Costa Rican existence.
 Growing up in Barva de Heredia, a town recognised for its celebration of popular mask parades, Arguedas has an affinity for appropriating commonplace imagery and recontextualising it in unexpected scenarios, echoing Surrealist tendencies.
-For example, in his landscape paintings, Arguedas explores the intricate interplay between humanity and the environment, depicting enormous giraffe or Hello Kitty balloons floating above the Costa Rica fields.
+For example, in his landscape paintings, Arguedas explores the relationships between humanity and the environment, depicting enormous giraffe or Hello Kitty balloons floating above the Costa Rica fields.

-Arguedas’ figurative work embraces the spirit of masquerade as he delves into the concept of masks and the various guises people adopt.
-Always referencing popular culture, his work presents masks as archetypes, depicting patterns of behaviour, offering a lens through which to view our multifaceted human experience.
+Arguedas’ figurative work embraces the spirit of masquerade as he explores the concept of masks and the various guises people adopt.
+Always referencing popular culture, his work presents masks as archetypes, depicting patterns of behaviour, offering a view into our multifaceted human experience.
 Even when Arguedas is not painting literal masks, he captures the way individuals project their identities, affirming that even “your face is a mask”.

 Concerned with the balance of contrasts, Arguedas explores dichotomies such as life vs death, tall vs small, and beauty vs ugliness.
 Additionally, the juxtaposition between the playful and the violent is a central theme, driven by an undercurrent of parody that imparts a critical dimension to his canvases, and reveals a marked European influence from artists such as Pieter Brueghel, Hieronymus Bosch and Edward Hopper.